ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 1. Use Vim to open a file in which you want to test out the just-created snippet.
 1. Use Vim's visual mode to select some text.
 1. Press the Tab key (or whatever other key you set earlier with `store_selection_keys`).
-   The selected text is deleted and stored in the LuaSnip variable `SELECT_RAW`, and you are placed into Vim's insert mode.
+   The selected text is deleted and stored in the LuaSnip variable `LS_SELECT_RAW`, and you are placed into Vim's insert mode.
 1. Type the trigger to expand the previously-written snippet that included the dynamic node calling the `get_visual` function.
-   The snippet expands, and the text you had selected in visual mode and stored in `SELECT_RAW` appears in place of the dynamic node in the snippet body.
+   The snippet expands, and the text you had selected in visual mode and stored in `LS_SELECT_RAW` appears in place of the dynamic node in the snippet body.

 Here's the above GIF again---see if you can identify steps 3 (enter visual mode), 4 (Tab), and 5 (trigger):